kyvrit05/Raspberry-Pi-Set-up-and-Gait-Analysis/README.md

 The Raspberry Pi 4 (64-bit OS) serves as the primary edge computing node for this project.
 It is utilized to:
 * Run the Python-based data pipelines to **analyse and simulate human gait patterns**.
-* Preprocess streaming sensor data and **train the Convolutional Neural Network (CNN) model** directly on-device for real-time pattern recognition.
+* Preprocess streaming sensor data and **train the Random Forest Classifier model** directly on-device for real-time pattern recognition.

 The model trained and the codes are included in the repository :)

+main: loads the data into a csv. file

+stimulate heatmap: Simulates footstep pressure grid data and renders it as a heatmap, so you can test/verify the Raspberry Pi display pipeline BEFORE the real mat hardware is wired up.